-Though Star Wars Unlimited is a very straightforward and accessible game to play, like most collectable card games (CCGs), the usage of keywords can sometimes make card abilities and functions a little tricky to decipher.
+Though Star Wars Unlimited is a very straightforward and accessible game to play, like most trading card games (or TCGs), the usage of keywords can sometimes make card abilities and functions a little tricky to decipher.
+Sometimes, the keyword effect or ability is explained on the card, but even if they are, players may still have questions that arise from the wording.

+Which is where Card Gamer comes in!
 Let’s take a look at all of the keywords that feature in Star Wars Unlimited, and explain them one by one.

 Table of Contents

-ToggleList of Keywords in Star Wars Unlimited: Spark of Rebellion
+ToggleList of Keywords in Star Wars Unlimited

 - Ambush